-On April 27, 2013 In consciousness, Evolution, Featured, Groupthink, Multiverse, Neil deGrasse Tyson, Neuroscience, Nonfiction Reviews, Relativity, Science, Standard Model
+On April 27, 2013 In consciousness, Evolution, Groupthink, Multiverse, Neil deGrasse Tyson, Neuroscience, Nonfiction Reviews, Personal Identity, Relativity, Science, Standard Model

 Radiolab podcasts are addictive.
 When there is too much time between episodes, I get serious withdrawal symptoms.
 Most TV shows do not entertain and enlighten like Radiolab podcasts do, and so it is time to provide a shout-out for the show here on The Discarded Image.
 If The Discarded Image is a blog about